damitr/physics/_posts/2023-02-12-charging-ind.md

 ### 1.8.3.
 A neutral metallic body is brought close to the ball of a charged electroscope, without touching it.
 How will the divergence of the leaves change?
 Explain the phenomenon.

 Let us suppose that the electroscope is charged positively.
 When a neutral metallic body is brought close to the ball of the electroscope, it will create negative induced charges (opposite to the charge on the electroscope) on the body.
-Because of this induced negative charge on the body there will be extra positive charge on the ball.
+Because of this induced negative charge on the body there will be extra positive charge on the ball which means that there will be extra negative charge at the other end, namely at the leaves.
+Thus the total charge of the leaves will decrease and as a result their divergence will decrease.

 ### 1.8.4.
 A negatively charged body is brought to a positively charged electroscope.
 As the body approaches the electroscope, the divergence of its leaves decreases to zero.
 At a closer approach, however, a divergence is observed again.
 What processes occur in this case?

+A negatively charged body coming near.

 ### 1.8.5.
 When a hand approaches a charged load suspended on a silk thread, the load is attracted to it.
 Why does this happen?